kuvivek/drivingTheoryInGermany/README.md

 115. What do you have to be aware of when you see this traffic sign combination? ![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_42_136.jpg)
 ✅ If I am following the priority road, I have to signal a left-turn
-❌The direction of traffic to the left is prescribed
+❌ The direction of traffic to the left is prescribed
-❌If I continue driving straight ahead, I have to signal a right-turn
+❌ If I continue driving straight ahead, I have to signal a right-turn
 **Comment**:  This traffic sign combination indicates that the priority road bends to the left.
 If you follow the priority road, you must turn left.
 Pay particular attention to pedestrians; you may have to wait.

 116. What is the right course of action?
-❌The tram must allow me to make the turn first
+❌ The tram must allow me to make the turn first
 ✅ I have to allow the green vehicle to pass through
 ✅ I have to allow the tram to pass through
 **Comment**:  Traffic signs regulate the right of way here.
 My oncoming traffic and I must “give way” and allow the streetcar to pass.